Because Quality Matters

-It’s summer 2015, and with this season comes the lighter, zestier, creative palette—by that we mean fresh and flavorsome fish—Chilean Sea Bass to be exact.
+It’s summer 2015, and with this season comes a lighter, zestier, creative palette—by that, we mean fresh and flavorsome fish—Chilean Sea Bass to be exact.
 There are “plenty of fish in the sea”, but this one just gets our taste buds going when the warm weather hits, mainly because we can dish it up a variety of ways at the Premier Meat Company kitchen.
-Yes, our summer recipes have been making their rounds on our grills, ovens and pans, we admit.
+Yes, our summer recipes have been making their rounds on our grills, ovens, and pans, we admit.

 2006 Domaine Jean Collet et Fils, Chablis Grand Cru Valmur: this wine shows great citrus notes from the fruit and light vanilla, via the oak, adding to the fish by creating a mouth full of complexity.